migueldiascoelho/portfolio/README.md

-# Welcome to Miguel's Portfolio 👋
+# Welcome to my portfolio 👋

 This repository contains my professional portfolio showcasing my skills, projects, and experience in software development.